DonLeeFK/ESP01S-Homekit-Temperature-Humidity/README.md

 # ESP01S-Homekit-Temperature-Humidity
-This is a implantation of HomeKit Temperature and Humidity sensor on ESP-01S(ESP8266)
+This is a implamentation of HomeKit Temperature and Humidity sensor on ESP-01S(ESP8266)

 ## Dependencies
 SimpleDHT